 In Downtown Tampa, the Tampa Theatre is said to be haunted by several ghosts including Foster Fink Finley, a dedicated projectionist once living and working the theater between 1930 and 1965.
 Many locals report ghost sightings and objects being moved to different locations of the theatre, cold spots on the stairs, and more.
 Due to the abundance of activity at the Tampa Theatre, they began offering ghost tours where you can walk through the theatre in search of Foster and his friends.

 All the paranormal activity in Tampa cannot be contained by one tour.

-During the Official Ybor City Ghost Tour Ybor City comes alive at night and, according to locals, so do former members of the community.
+During the Official Ybor City Ghost Tour, Ybor City comes alive at night, and, according to locals, so do former members of the community.
 That’s why the only way the Official Ybor City Ghost tours do tours is at night.
 At sunset, join Ybor City Tours to hear the tales of the restless souls of Ybor.
-You’ll get an informative, entertaining and scary walk through history, with a possibility of other-worldly experiences.
+You’ll get an informative, entertaining, and scary walk through history, with the possibility of other-worldly experiences.
 Make a reservation online or call 813-386-3905.
 Adults are $25 and children ages 6-12 are $10.

 Of course, Ybor isn't the only haunted part of Tampa.
 On the Ghost Tour of Historic Haunted Tampa, you'll learn about even more ghosts and expand outside Ybor City with the Haunted Tampa ghost tour.
 Enjoy a candlelit tour full of tales of ghosts, haunted houses, and supernatural oddities.
 Your tour will depart from the corner of East Twiggs and North Franklin Streets.
 Parking is in the Fort Brooke Garage, on North Franklin Street and is priced by the hour.
 Tour tickets are $20 per person, $12 for ages four to 12.
 Anyone under 18 must be accompanied by an adult.